mdeous/WaikUp/docs/DEPLOY.md

 `''.join(choice(string.printable) for _ in range(32))`)

 * Setup the database schema using the `waikup_manage setupdb` management command.
-* Create a new user using the `waikup_manage adduser` command
+* Create a new admin user using the `waikup_manage adduser -a` command (you can create more users later from the WebUI).

 For a list of settings you might wish to change (database, emails), have a look at the `waikup/settings.py` file.

-Emails can be sent using the `waikup_manage sendmail` command, if you want to automate this, just set a `crontab` entry to run this command periodically.
+Emails can be sent using the `waikup_manage sendmail` command, if you want to automate this, just set a `crontab` entry to run this command periodically (make sure to run it using the virtualenv's Python interpreter, which is located at `/var/www/waikup/bin/python`.)
 When running this command, all active emails will be archived.